adamjberg/adamjberg.github.io/personal/_posts/2021-10-08-random-thoughts-after-29-laps-around-the-sun.md

 I don't even remotely have enough time to make something perfect to challenge some of what's already out there.
 But, I can slowly try so I can better understand the challenges and eventually make a dent.

 The first course will cover web development.
 Despite the plethora of [Medium](https://medium.com/) tutorials on every tiny thing, I haven't been able to pull together enough tutorials that truly encompasses what I believe someone should know as a junior to intermediate developer.
-Everything will be project based and will conclude with a functional website hosted on your own website.
+Everything will be project based and will conclude with a functional website hosted on your own domain.
 This conveniently allows for automated validation that you completed the exercise.
-Skimming is allowed, if you know what you're doing the project should be a breeze effectively allowing you to test into the more advanced courses.
+Skimming is allowed: if you know what you’re doing, the project should be a breeze - effectively allowing you to test into the more advanced courses.

 You can find the first project [here](https://learn.xyzdigital.com/posts/hello-world-html-page).
 Like everything else in my life, it's still a work in progress.
 If you are genuinely interested in learning, shoot me a message and it will be motivation for me to continue to make progress.